Biosimilars Market Overview:

-Patent expiration is the major driving factor of the biosimilars market.
+Patent expiration is the major driving factor of the market.
 Most of the blockbuster patents will expire by the end of 2014, which would provide a competitive edge to local pharmaceutical manufacturers over the global players.
 For instance, patents for insulin glargine will expire by the end of this year, which would give an opportunity for the growth of insulin biosimilars market.
-Global biosimilars/follow-on-biologics market accounted for $1,358 million in 2013 and it is anticipated to generate $35,032 million by 2020, growing at a CAGR of 60.8% from 2014 to 2020.
+Biosimilar medicines have witnessed growth over the past five and six years.

 Geographically, Biosimilars market is segmented into North America, Europe, Asia-Pacific and LAMEA.
-Due to favorable regulatory policies designed by the European Medical Association, the European market has been maximizing on the biosimilars market.
+Due to favorable regulatory policies designed by the European Medical Association, the European market has been maximizing on the market.
 Asia-Pacific and LAMEA market would witness a substantial rise in the use of biosimilars, as the demand for cost effective treatment is growing due to the prevalence of chronic diseases.
 Collaboration with local players would be a key opportunity that could be fully explored by the biosimilars manufacturers in developing economies.
 Many companies such as Amgen and Novartis are collaborating with Asian players to gain a foothold in the biopharmaceutical market.

 Europe was the first region to draft guidelines for approval of biosimilars in 2006.
 Nevertheless, in 2008, the first biosimilars version of Granulocyte colony-stimulating factor (G-CSF) was introduced in the European Union under the regulatory guidance of European Medical Association (EMA).
 Currently, there are three biosimilar versions of G-CSF available in the European market, namely Ratiograstim/Tevagrastim/Biograstim, Zarzio/Filgrastim Hexal and Nivestim/Pliva/Mayne filgrastim.
 Adding to the G-CSF biosimilars, the insulin biosimilars also showcase tremendous potential in the future.